s4236569/physgap/README.md

 similar tools see the "Similar Projects" section [here](http://nanoc.stoneship.org/).

-The advantage of using a website compiler is that its easy to maintain complexity.
+The advantage of using a website compiler is that you can maintain the complexity of a website in a systematic and automated way.
 Once the system is set up its very easy to go from content to multi-platform mobile apps.
 The complete process on Linux (should be similar on windows) is:

 1. Anyone can come along and write/modify content in markdown.
 See the content folder above (work in progress).
 This includes adding